-In Defense of the Ancients: All-Stars, the Keeper of the Light's Illuminate spell uses an effect similar to the Shockwave spell in Warcraft III.
+- In Defense Of The Ancients, the Keeper of the Light's Illuminate spell uses an effect similar to the Shockwave spell in Warcraft III.
 However, the area covered by the spell is a lot wider and somewhat longer than the visual effect, meaning that you can "dodge" the shockwave and still lose an assload of health.

 Role Playing Game

-Fallout 3 suffers this with the surrounding static models and their collision meshes.
+- Fallout 3 and New Vegas suffer from this with the surrounding static models and their collision meshes.
 There are many occasions when one's line of shooting is very close to what is seen as an obstacle, but when one actually fires, they hit an invisible barrier, thus not hitting the target and subsequently alerting them to your presence and location if you were sneaking.
 The worst offender is the derelict subway car mesh.

 Shoot Em Up